subsquid/docs/docs/subsquid-network/participate/worker.md

 ```bash
 docker compose up -d
 ```
-then find the worker container in the output of `docker container ls` and check its logs with `docker logs -f <worker_container_id>`.
+then check the logs of the worker container with `docker compose logs`.
 After some time the worker should output some info on the downloaded data chunks.

 ### Building from the source